Associate Professor and Associate Chair for Graduate Affairs

 Google Scholar Profile

 Transposable elements (TEs) are mobile genetic sequences that populate and parasitize genomes.
 TEs impose a multifaceted mutational burden on their host through insertional inactivation of host genes, participation in ectopic recombination, and the induction of DNA damage.
-Our research focuses on how the host genome responds fight back against TEs through small RNA silencing pahtways, and how they tolerate TE activity in developing germline cells.
+Our research focuses on how the host genome fights back against TEs through small RNA silencing pahtways, and how they tolerate TE activity in developing germline cells.

 Evolution of small RNA mediated silencing:

 Eukaryotic genomes defend themselves from TEs through small RNA-mediated silencing pathways, which suppress the transcription and translation of TE encoded proteins required for transposition.
 We study how these pathways evolve, including changes in small RNA repertoires, the proteins that establish them and the potential for genomic autoimmunity.

 We are also interested in how host cells, particularly developing germline cells, withstand the genotoxic effects of TEs.
 DNA damage resulting from transposition is associated with the loss and disrupted development of male and female gametes.
 Are there existing mechanisms that allow host cells to tolerate germline DNA damage, thereby ensuring host fertility?
 Through studies of induced and natural variation in D. melanogaster we have isolated genes and loci influencing tolerance, and are interrogating their functions and evolutionary histories.